 An electric motor is a device for converting electrical energy directly into mechanical energy.
 Traditional forms of electric motor are based on the force experienced by a current-carrying wire in a magnetic field.
-Motors can be, and sometimes are, run in reverse as a generator.
+Motors can be, and sometimes are, run in reverse as a generator, to produce electrical power from mechanical power.

 Simple direct-current motors consist of a magnet or electromagnet (the stator), and a coil (the rotor) which turns when a current is passed through it because of the force between the current and the stator field.
 So that the force keeps the same sense as the rotor turns, the current to the rotor is supplied via a commutator – a slip-ring broken into two semicircular parts, to each of which one end of the coil is connected, so that the current direction is reversed twice each revolution.